Reedsburg Area High School: Early history

 The first high school in Reedsburg was established in 1875.
 A new brick building was built in 1903 to better serve the larger population in Reedsburg.
 The new building was able to accommodate 120 students, compared to the roughly 50 student capacity of the previous school.
 This new building was 3 storeys tall, and included many state of the art amenities, such as drinking fountains, full electrical lighting, and a large athletic field.
 Due to the growing population of Reedsburg, they built a large addition to the school building in 1923, doubling the capacity to 260 students.
 In 1937, South School was built, and most grades were transferred to the new school.

 It had become clear that Reedsburg would need a new high school building, as South School was beyond maximum capacity.
 The school board voted to purchase 22 acres of land on Webb Avenue, called the "Hay Creek Site".
 Several community members disapproved of this action, claiming that the swampy grounds would not provide a stable foundation.
-With the recommendation of the Board of Education, they moved ahead with the Hay Creek Site, but only building a one storey structure due to the swampy conditions.
+With the recommendation of the Board of Education, they moved ahead with the Hay Creek Site, but only building a one story structure due to the swampy conditions.
 Using funds donated by Herbert H. Webb, they called this new school Webb High School.